 The king's back-handed repudiation of the Charter was seen as an act of betrayal by the nobles, and brought about what came to be known as the First Baron's War, whereupon the barons attempted to overthrow John.
 It was only after King John died in 1216, that his successor, Henry III, offered a revised version of the Charter to the barons, in exchange for their allegiance, and new life was breathed back into the concept of placing limits on the power and authority of the English monarch.

 Monarchy, feudalism, fascism, socialism and communism are terms of distinction with little or no real difference, whereby an individual or a small group of individuals exercise total control over all property and all human activity within a given realm.
 There are no checks or balances by which they might be restrained or called to account.
-The only real differences are of the size and scale of the corrupt influence.
+The common denominator is in the 'small, centralized' form of government these all favor, where all manner of corruption thrives and gets fat.
+The only real differences are of the size and scale of the misuse of power.
 In the case of the pope, his realm was the entire world by proclamation, and King John was merely one of many vassal potentates.
 In any of these systems of governance, those at the top of the pyramid are privileged to be above the law and never held accountable for crimes, offenses, atrocities, or acts of corruption.
 The control and power of the Pope in these days was indisputable, and for all practical purposes, universal.
 No little bit of it, not even around the margins, was Innocent ever willing to surrender.

 a reluctant King John at Runnymede